top of page

 We will be;

-• Learning Welsh vocabulary and phrases to support us in asking and answering questions about colours and patterns on minibeasts
+• Learning Welsh vocabulary and phrases to support us in asking and answering the questions ‘Sut Wyt ti?’, ‘Ble rwt ti’n byw?’

-• Familiarising ourselves with simple French phrases about colours, food, likes and dislikes.
+• Familiarising ourselves with simple French phrases and songs.
+Continuing to learn colour names and using sentence patterns to express likes and dislikes.

-• Creating art work in the style of Van Gogh
+• Creating our own art work based on patterns and circles in the work of the artist Kandinsky.

 PE Sessions